-9. Postponing, Restarting, Shortening, or Canceling the Race
+9. Postponing, Starting, Shortening, or Canceling the Race

 - A. The Race Committee is in charge of the race and may restart, postpone, shorten the course or cancel the race for any cause.
 The decision of the Race Committee is final.
-Inclement weather, light air, incorrect starts, excessive time limits, illness or equipment failure are typical reasons for restarting, postponing, shortening, canceling or abandoning a race. - B. Courses may be shortened to any mark on the course that is common to the courses being sailed by the Spinnaker and Non-Spinnaker fleets, and provided that the committee boat is on station and prepared before the first boat arrives at the new finish line. - C. The Race Committee shall endeavor to notify all racers via VHF Channel 68 if the race is postponed, canceled, abandoned, or course shortened.
+Inclement weather, light air, incorrect starts, excessive time limits, illness or equipment failure are typical reasons for restarting, postponing, shortening, canceling or abandoning a race. - B. Only in exceptional situations (e.g., forecast tropical storm conditions) should the Race Committee cancel a race prior to arrival at the marina.
+If the Race Committee determines that forecast, or existing, conditions warrant cancellation before the Race Committee departs for the marina, the Race Committee shall attempt to provide notice to skippers sufficiently early to permit skippers to notify their crews and avoid unnecessary travel.
+Such notice shall be via the Racing Discussions forum, and, if possible, through text messaging. - C. Courses may be shortened to any mark on the course that is common to the courses being sailed by the Spinnaker and Non-Spinnaker classes, and provided that the Committee Boat is on station and prepared before the first boat arrives at the new finish line. - D. The Race Committee should try to notify all racers via VHF Channel 68 if the race is postponed, canceled, abandoned, or course shortened.

-D. Postponement procedures
+E. Postponement Procedures

 - 1. Hoist "Answering Pennant" (red and white vertical striped pennant) with two (2) sounds.

 - 2. Lower "Answering Pennant" with one (1) sound one minute before beginning of starting sequence.

 - 3. Next sequence begins with either:

 - a.
-Class flag raised to start a class, or
+Class flag raised to start a class; or

-- b.
-Cancel race.
+- b Cancel race

-E. Cancellation Procedure
+F. Cancellation Procedure